Free-Range Feet:

 October 24, 2026 ~ 10-11:15 am PST

-- Realizing how faulty foot mechanics lead to muscle strain and foot problems,
+- Identify how faulty foot mechanics can contribute to muscle strain, discomfort, and common foot problems.

-- Tracing local muscle strain on the foot to inflammatory responses in the rest of the body.
+- Explore the connection between localized muscle strain in the foot and inflammatory responses throughout the body.

 October 25, 2026 ~ 10-11:15 am PST